QuantEcon/lecture-python-programming.myst/lectures/sympy.md

 ### Limits

-We can compute limits for a given function using the `limit` function
+We can compute limits for a given expression using the `limit` function

 ```{code-cell} ipython3
 ---